Measurement problem: Role of decoherence

 Erich Joos and Heinz-Dieter Zeh claim that the phenomenon of quantum decoherence, which was put on firm ground in the 1980s, resolves the problem.
 The idea is that the environment causes the classical appearance of macroscopic objects.
 Zeh further claims that decoherence makes it possible to identify the fuzzy boundary between the quantum microworld and the world where the classical intuition is applicable.
 Quantum decoherence becomes an important part of some modern updates of the Copenhagen interpretation based on consistent histories.
 Quantum decoherence does not describe the actual collapse of the wave function, but it explains the conversion of the quantum probabilities (that exhibit interference effects) to the ordinary classical probabilities.
 See, for example, Zurek, Zeh and Schlosshauer.

-The present situation is slowly clarifying, described in a 2006 article by Schlosshauer as follows:
+Schlosshauer described the status of these issues in a 2006 article as follows:

 Several decoherence-unrelated proposals have been put forward in the past to elucidate the meaning of probabilities and arrive at the Born rule ...
 It is fair to say that no decisive conclusion appears to have been reached as to the success of these derivations. ...

 As it is well known, [many papers by Bohr insist upon] the fundamental role of classical concepts.
 The experimental evidence for superpositions of macroscopically distinct states on increasingly large length scales counters such a dictum.
 Superpositions appear to be novel and individually existing states, often without any classical counterparts.
 Only the physical interactions between systems then determine a particular decomposition into classical states from the view of each particular system.
 Thus classical concepts are to be understood as locally emergent in a relative-state sense and should no longer claim a fundamental role in the physical theory.